Preserve the Past. Engage the Power of the Present. Shape the Future.

 Lift Up LGBTQ+ Voices

-From oral history projects to live performance series, we’re turning archives into action.
+From oral history projects to workshops at the intersection of art, activism and history to live performance series, we’re turning artifacts into action.
 We collaborate with artists, historians, and community members to reclaim the mic and spotlight the voices that history tried to silence.

 Promote Inclusion & Intersectionality